-ATLAS houses the IRCC, the largest robotic cystectomy databases in the world.
-This is a multinational multi-institutional database comprised of 35 institutions from 13 countries.
-With more than 20 key publications, IRCC laid down the foundation for safety and efficacy of robot-assisted cystectomy and urinary diversion for bladder cancer.
+ATLAS is home to the International Radical Cystectomy Consortium (IRCC), the world’s largest robotic cystectomy database.
+This multinational, multi-institutional archive, comprised of 35 institutions in 13 countries, is responsible for publishing more than 20 key publications, establishing the foundation for safety and efficacy of robot-assisted cystectomy and urinary diversion for bladder cancer.

 We investigated the mechanism of local recurrence after bladder cancer and the effect of pneumoperitoneum on peritoneal immune response against tumor cells using Next Generation Sequencing.
-This work has been awarded the best poster presentation in the American Urological Association meeting in 2016, and was featured in AUA News.
-Determining the pathogenesis of how bladder cancer relapses despite sound surgical technique can lead to substantial improvement in patient survival and may open new horizons for bladder cancer treatment.
+This work has been awarded the best poster presentation in the American Urological Association (AUA) meeting in 2016 and was featured in AUA News.
+Determining the pathogenesis of relapsing bladder cancer despite sound surgical techniques can lead to substantial improvement in patient survival and may open new horizons for treatment.

 Spatial Analysis and Geomapping

-We are currently investigating the spatial correlations between patients’ residential locations, and environmental parameters to identify “hot spots” of bladder cancer in Western New York (WNY) to map significant clusters of bladder cancer patients in WNY and the associated environmental risks.
-Such analysis may have significant implications in prevention and early detection of bladder cancer, and consequently, improve patient survival and decrease healthcare costs.
+We are investigating the spatial correlations between patients’ homes and environmental parameters to identify hot spots of bladder cancer in Western New York to map significant clusters of bladder cancer in the region and the associated environmental risks.
+Such analysis may have significant implications in prevention and early detection of bladder cancer and, consequently, improve patient survival rates while decreasing healthcare costs.

 Surgical Scoring Systems

-We developed and validated various scoring systems for robot-assisted urological surgical procedures that can be used for objective evaluation of surgical performance.
-These scoring systems can provide expert-based structured feedback to trainees guiding and tailoring their training activities and shortening learning curves.
-They can also be valuable for surgeons’ credentialing and remediation, insurance companies, and hospital managers.
+We developed and validated various new scoring systems for robot-assisted urological surgical procedures that can be used for objective evaluation of surgical performance.
+These systems provide expert-based, structured feedback, guiding and tailoring your training activities and shortening learning curves.
+These tools also can be valuable for surgeons’ credentialing and remediation, insurance companies and hospital managers.

-Dr. Guru, Director of the ATLAS program, is one of the early fellowship-trained robotic surgeons (2004) with an experience of over 10,000 surgical console hours and has performed over 2,500 procedures.
-Dr. Guru pioneered the Robotic cystectomy program at Roswell Park Comprehensive Cancer Center and performed the first Robotic cystectomy in Western New York in November 2005.
-His “Technique of Spaces” for bladder cancer divided the procedure into well-defined steps simplified the procedure and facilitated teaching.
-He also developed the “Marionette” technique for ileal conduits, and the modified Hautmann “W” neobladder for robot-assisted urinary reconstruction after cystectomy.
+Khurshid Guru, MD, Director of the ATLAS program, is one of the early fellowship-trained robotic surgeons (2004), logging more than 10,000 surgical console hours and performing more than 2,500 procedures.
+He pioneered the robotic cystectomy program at Roswell Park and performed the first robotic cystectomy in Western New York in November 2005.
+His “Technique of Spaces” for bladder cancer divided the procedure into well-defined steps, simplifying the technique and making it easier to teach.
+He also developed the Marionette technique for ileal conduits and the modified Hautmann “W” neobladder for robot-assisted urinary reconstruction after cystectomy.

-In collaboration with our basic science team and our animal facility, ATLAS is running several animal studies looking at innovative treatment options for bladder cancer, including the use of newer immunotherapeutic agents and photodynamic therapy.
+In collaboration with our basic science team and shared resources, ATLAS conducts several studies exploring innovative treatment options for bladder cancer, including the use of newer immunotherapeutic agents and photodynamic therapy.